WildMeOrg/houston/CONTRIBUTING.md

 ### Mounted Directories

 #### Houston
 The docker-compose arrangement will attempt to mount local directories for development purposes.
 For Houston, this is the root repository directory.

-If you create or modify a file in the local Houston repository you will be able to see the changes reflected when you `docker exec` inside the Houston container.
+If you create or modify a file in the local Houston repository you will be able to see the changes reflected when you `docker exec` inside the Houston container, and changes in the container will be reflected outside much like a symlinked directory.

-This does not go the other way.
-Changes made inside the container reside only there.

 #### Frontend
 The docker-compose.yml file also mounts a `_frontend` directory for the front end application.
-Since we do not build the front end locally by default, this does not map to any location.
+If you clone the houston repository with the README recommended
+`git clone --recurse-submodules https://github.com/WildMeOrg/houston.git` the `_frontend` directory will contain the front end code, but not necessarily the latest.

-If you want to build the front end, use the command `invoke dependencies.install-frontend-ui`.
-This will create a `_frontend` folder in the houston repo that contains files which can be modified, and the changes will be reflected in your running `codex_dev-frontend` container.
+If you want to rebuild the front end, use the command `invoke dependencies.install-frontend-ui`.
+This will update the `_frontend` folder in the houston repo.
+Like houston the files in this folder can be modified, and the changes will be reflected in your running `dev-frontend` container.

-If you want to change the mountpoint to a different directory for your locally cloned Codex frontend repository to make changes and commits easier, you can change it in the `deploy/codex/docker-compose.yml` by altering the `dev-frontent` volume mapping `- ../../_frontend:/code` to a directory outside your Houston repository.
+If you want to change the mountpoint to a different directory for your locally cloned codex-frontend repository to make changes and commits easier, you can change it in the `deploy/codex/docker-compose.yml` by altering the `dev-frontend` volume mapping `- ../../_frontend:/code` to a directory outside your Houston repository.

 More details about Codex front end contribution are outside the scope of this README but can be found here: [**codex-frontend**](https://github.com/WildMeOrg/codex-frontend)

 #### EDM
 The EDM is a compiled Java application, and no volume mapping solution to a running Docker container is available at this time.

 ### Testing

 New Houston code must be tested with `pytest`.
 If dependencies are set up correctly an initial testing run can be done outside the docker container with the `pytest` command at the root level of the repository.

-To fully test, `docker exec` into the Houston container and run tests there by setting `FLASK_CONFIG= pytest -s -x` on the command line.
+To fully test you can `docker-compose exec houston /bin/bash` and set `FLASK_CONFIG= pytest` or test files inside the container from outside the container in one line using `docker-compose exec -e FLASK_CONFIG= houston pytest`.

+They can also be run locally with simply `pytest`.

-Both of these methods can target a specific app module by altering the command to something like this:
+These methods can target a specific app module by altering the command to something like this:

-`pytest tests/modules/[MODULE NAME]` or `FLASK_CONFIG= pytest tests/modules/[MODULE NAME] -s -x`
+    pytest tests/modules/[MODULE NAME]` or `FLASK_CONFIG= pytest tests/modules/[MODULE NAME]

+And may also the flags `-s` to print all additional logging or `-x` to stop on the first failed test.

 ### Migrations

 If your modifications creates a database migration, the `invoke` tasks to perform the migration must be tested inside the Houston docker container.

-### Rebuilding
+### Rebuilding with Invoke

-In the process of contributing you will want to sync up with the latest Houston/Codex code and not be working against Docker leftovers.

-These invoke commands will assist you in a clean start:
+In the process of contributing you will want to sync up with the latest Houston/Codex code.
+This can result in a database or Docker orchestration that is incompatible with the new code.
+Invoke commands will assist in a clean start.

+If there are containers failing, database changes that are not migrating successfully or connections between these containers that are not being established try rebuilding all containerized Docker resources:
-Command `invoke docker-compose.rebuild` will rebuild all retained Codex services.
+`invoke docker-compose.rebuild`

-Command `invoke docker-compose.rebuild-gitlab` is a targeted rebuild to the Gitlab component used for asset storage.

-### Other Actions

-Be sure to list other invoke commands with `invoke -l` while in the virtual environment and inspect them.
-There are many useful tools here that can save you time.
+If there are specifically Gitlab authentication or startup issues, try rebuilding Gitlab:
+`invoke docker-compose.rebuild-gitlab`

+#### Cleaning up with Docker commands

+If the above invoke commands are overkill or not sufficient for cleanup, you can experiment with these commands.
+Consider contributing a new invoke command or altering an existing one if you find a common use case bringing you here.

+Cleanup volumes:

+    docker volume rm $(docker volume ls -q | grep codex_)

+Big red button:

+    docker-compose down && docker volume rm $(docker volume ls -q | grep codex_)

+Precision nuke example:

+    docker-compose stop houston && docker-compose rm -f houston && docker volume rm codex_houston-var

+Docker is conservative about cleaning up unused objects.
+This can cause Docker to run out of disk space or other problems.
+If a new build is experiencing errors try using prune commands.

+Prune images not used by existing containers:

+    docker image prune -a

+Remove all stopped containers:

+    docker container prune

+Remove networks connecting resources used by Docker:

+    docker network prune

+Remove all volumes:

+    docker volume prune

+    NOTE: Removing volumes destroys data stored in them.
+If you have other Docker projects you are working on or need to preserve development data refer to the Docker documentation to filter what volumes you prune.

+Remove everything except volumes:

+    docker system prune

+Including volumes:

+    docker system prune --volumes

+You can bypass the confirmation for these actions by adding a -f flag.